 About

 Victoria Lucas is based in Sheffield, UK.
-She is currently developing larger-scale installations that extend her field-based research into increasingly ambitious spatial forms.
+She is currently developing larger-scale installations and curatorial projects that extend her site-responsive methodology across institutional and public contexts.

 Download CV